heyjianjing/fourier_transform_and_optics/README.md

 * Integration with kernel is the only form of continuous linear system
 * Delta function and impulse response
 * Impulse response of Fourier transform

+`ft_14`
+* Linear system in the case of convolution
+* Delay operator
+* Convolution with a delayed function is delay of (convolution with the function)
+* Linear time-invariant system (LTI)
+* Convolution is the only form of LTI system

 ### Notes on `geometric optics` and `wave optics`